juliuspfadt/Bayesrel/README.md

 ```

 ### Multidimensional data
-This is a basic example which shows you how to compute omega-t and omega-h for an example real data set:
+This is a basic example which shows you how to compute omega_t and omega_h for an example real data set:

 ``` r
 library(Bayesrel)